-A student found in possession of, under the influence of, or using, alcoholic beverages or illegal drugs at school, or at a school-sponsored event, will be suspended for five (5) days.
-Students in possession of illegal drug paraphernalia will be subject to the same consequences.
+A student found in possession of, under the influence of, or using, alcoholic beverages, illegal drugs, cannabis or vapes at school, or at a school-sponsored event, will be subject to a suspension up to five (5) days.
+Students in possession of any drug paraphernalia may be subject to the same consequences.
 Depending on the circumstances, the principal may recommend a longer suspension and/or further sanctions.
-Prior to readmission, the student and his parent(s) or guardian(s) must be involved in a meeting with school officials.
+Prior to readmission, the student and his parent(s) or guardian(s) may be involved in a meeting with school officials.